PetroIvaniuk/llms-tools/README.md

 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
+- [Zeroscope](https://huggingface.co/spaces/fffiloni/zeroscope) - a watermark-free Modelscope-based video model optimized for producing high-quality 16:9 compositions and a smooth video output
 - [Klap](https://klap.app/) - a tool that analyzes the video and finds short clips
 - [Lalamu](https://lalamu.studio/demo) - low-quality video lip sync with preselected videos/video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)
 - [D-ID](https://www.d-id.com/) - uses generative AI to create customized videos featuring talking avatars at a touch of a button for businesses and creators.
 - [Rooms.xyz](https://rooms.xyz) - create & remix interactive rooms from your browser
+- [Wonder Dynamics](https://wonderdynamics.com/) - an AI tool that automatically animates, lights, and composes CG characters into a live-action scene
 - [REVELxyz](https://www.revel.xyz/animai) - a tool for creating Animated Avatars from a single photo
 - [ANIMATED DRAWINGS](https://sketch.metademolab.com/) - a tool that brings children's drawings to life, by animating characters to move around, by MetaAI
 - [RERENDER A VIDEO](https://anonymous-31415926.github.io/), [Demo: HF](https://huggingface.co/spaces/Anonymous-sub/Rerender) - a novel zero-shot text-guided video-to-video translation framework to adapt image models to videos